vippsas/vipps-report-api/vipps-report-api-faq.md

 Each Ledger has both the first and last payout used on it:
 `firstPayout` and `lastPayout`.

-## How can I get access to the API?
+## How can a merchant get access to the API?

 The API is available for sales units that already have access to any other Vipps MobilePay API.